 In this video we will create the payload for the 'products' end point and we make the API call.
 The 'products' endpoint creates a new product in the database.

 We continue to look at positive test case to create product.
 We made the API call on the last video, and on this video we verify the response.
 We compare the values in the response with the values in the payload for the call.

 Once the product is created using the API, it is important to verify that it is actually recorded in the database.
 In this video we look at the product in the database using MySql Workbench.
 We will write the query we need to get the data.
 On the next video we will use this query to verify the data with Python.

 In this video we write a test function that will query the database for a product, and compares the information in the database with the expected information.
 The expected information is the information we used in the payload when we created the product.

 We will use MySQL Workbench to write SQL query to get user information from database manually.
 Later we will use the SQL in our Python code to get the information.

-With 7+ years of overall engineering experience I have found my passion in software testing automation and Python has become my favorite tool to work with.
+With 9+ years of overall engineering experience I have found my passion in software test automation.
+In the process Python has become my favorite tool to work with.
 I graduated with a MS degree in Mechanical Engineering from San Jose State University, and got into the IT field of software testing automation after graduation.
-I love to teach and learn as well.
+I as much passion for teaching as I do for learning.
 I hope to help students grow fast and advance in the field of software testing and automation.